divasingh/divasingh/README.md

-Hi! 👋 I am Divya Singh
+Hi! 👋 I'm Divya Singh

 - I am a Software Developer.
 Worked mainly on Java applications.
 - :thinking: Planning to try something new!